Beard: From the Renaissance to the present day

-One stratum of American society where facial hair was long rare is in government and politics.
-The last President of the United States to wear any type of facial hair was William Howard Taft, who was in office from 1909 to 1913.
-The last Vice President of the United States to wear any facial hair was Charles Curtis, who was in office from 1929 to 1933.
-Both of whom wore moustaches, but the last President of the United States to wear a beard was Benjamin Harrison; who was in office from 1889 to 1893.
+Members of the United States government have notably been historically clean-shaven.
+The last President to wear any type of facial hair was William Howard Taft (1909-13).
+Vice President JD Vance wears a beard, but he is the first VP to have any since Charles Curtis, (1929-33) who had a mustache.
 The last member of the United States Supreme Court with a full beard was Chief Justice Charles Evans Hughes, who served on the Court until 1941.
-Since 2015 a growing number of male political figures have worn beards in office, including Speaker of the House Paul Ryan, and Senators Ted Cruz and Tom Cotton.
+Since 2015, a growing number of male political figures have worn beards in office, including Speaker of the House Paul Ryan, and Senators Ted Cruz and Tom Cotton.
+JD Vance is also the first member of a presidential ticket to wear facial hair since Thomas Dewey in 1948.
+However, unlike Dewey, Vance was successfully elected in 2024.

 In religion

-Beards also play an important role in some religions.
+Beards also play a symbolic role in several religious traditions.